 c.
 Valuation Time.
 The "Valuation Time" is the time as of which the Valuation Agent calculates the Exposure and the Value of the Transferor's Credit Support Balance (if any) for purposes of determining if there is a Delivery Amount or a Return Amount under Paragraph 2.
-It is also the time as of which the Transferee calculates the Exposure and the Value of the Transferor's Credit Support Balance (if any) for purposes of determining if the Transferor's Credit Support Balance (if any) for purposes of determining if the Transferor's Credit Support Balance (if any) for purposes of determining if the Transferor is entitled to receive Distributions and the Interest Amount under Paragraph 5(c).
+It is also the time as of which the Transferee calculates the Exposure and the Value of the Transferor's Credit Support Balance (if any) for purposes of determining if the Transferor is entitled to receive Distributions and the Interest Amount under Paragraph 5(c).